A guide to ESG: what is it and why does it matter?

 4. Better for sustainability

 The environment is a central tenant of ESG, and as such, implementing ESG can help organisations have a positive impact on the environment and improve sustainability.
-Being able to adapt to changing circumstances and a shifting landscape can help teams address sustainability issues and find opportunities to improve their energy efficiency, which can go a long way to saving costs in difficult and uncertain markets.
+Being able to adapt to changing circumstances and a shifting landscape can help teams address sustainability issues and find opportunities to reduce energy consumption, which can go a long way to saving costs in difficult and uncertain markets.

-What’s more, with many investors using ESG initiatives to help them make informed decisions, supporting environmental initiatives can be crucial to attracting the necessary investment needed to grow.
+What’s more, with many investors using ESG initiatives to help them make informed decisions, adopting sustainable practices can be crucial to attracting the necessary investment needed to grow.

 Learn more: Making a business case for sustainability: why now is the time to act